Navy nuclear engineer charged with trying to pass American submarine secrets - NewsBreak

 It wasn’t immediately clear whether either Toebbe had a lawyer.
 The Toebbes are from Annapolis, Maryland.
 The Navy declined to comment Sunday.

-The FBI says the scheme began in April 2020 when Jonathan Toebbe sent a package of Navy documents to a foreign government and said he was interested in selling operations manuals, performance reports and other sensitive information.ESTATE: Judge, others ‘stole’ from dead man’s home before ‘he got cold’
+The FBI says the scheme began in April 2020 when Jonathan Toebbe sent a package of Navy documents to a foreign government and said he was interested in selling operations manuals, performance reports and other sensitive information.Local mom and Colts’ marketing VP brings hope to Lindy Thackston, others fighting cancer

 Authorities say he also provided instructions for how to conduct the furtive relationship, with a letter that said: “I apologize for this poor translation into your language.
 Please forward this letter to your military intelligence agency.
 I believe this information will be of great value to your nation.
 This is not a hoax.”